May 19 , 2020

 Step 2: Drop the two sticks of butter into the hot water reduce heat.
 It’s important NOT to burn the butter and you don’t want the butter and water mixture to boil.
 Burned butter is not a good thing!
 Use your whisk or wooden spoon and lightly agitate the water/butter mixture until the butter is dissolved.

 Step 3: Once the butter is melted into the water, take the hash you crumbled in step 1 and add it to the water and butter mixture.
 Again, make sure the entire mixture is simmering and not boiling!
 Whisk a bit.
 You will notice the mixture will turn a brownish-green color.
 Simmer for a minimum of 30 minutes.
 Basic rule of thumb is the longer you simmer (very low heat) the more potent your butter will be.
 30 minutes should be just the start.
 Ideally you can take 1-4 hours for a nice “simmer sesh”.
 Remember to set a timer!

 *The hash method is much simpler than using dry cannabis flower because with hash you eliminate having to strain your concoction thanks to the hash fully dissolving.

 Step 4: After your time is up, pour the mixture into a heat proof container like Tupperware.
 Place a lid on it and place in the refrigerator for a least two hours.
 I always leave mine over night.

 Step 5: You will notice the water and butter have separated!
 Pour the water carefully down the sink and use a towel to hold the hash butter, so as not to lose any butter while dumping the water out.

 Step 6: Pat dry your butter with a paper towel, to get the excess moisture off.
 Place your butter in a dry, airtight container.
 It can be stored up to 2 months.

-That is the that of making yourself some hash butter to then infuse into your cannabis cooking.
+That is the that of making yourself 1 cup of hash butter to then infuse into your cannabis cooking.